Predictions in Lifecycle Optimizer

 Unlike a rules-based approach, the algorithms for Predictive Entries look at each user individually to find those most likely to perform an action within your user base.

-Note: To use Predictive Entries, you must have Prediction Manager enabled on your account.
+Note: To use Predictive Entries, you must have Predictions enabled on your account.

 Create flows for four customer behaviors that Sailthru predicts will happen in approximately the next week:

 |Disengage||Reach out to users before they disengage with your messaging.
 Offer them a way to opt down instead of out or give them a way to engage with you on another channel, like an app.|

 |Purchase||Find the customers who are most likely to purchase and concentrate your efforts on them.|

 |Optout||Proactively step down the number of emails sent to a user or suppress them entirely when it’s likely they’ll opt out of your messaging.|